javascript-tutorial/en.javascript.info/1-js/4-data-structures/9-map-set-weakmap-weakset/article.md

 }
 ```

-The alternative to `Set` could be an array of users.
-We can check for duplicates on every insertion using [arr.find](mdn:js/Array/find).
+The alternative to `Set` could be an array of users, and the code to check for duplicates on every insertion using [arr.find](mdn:js/Array/find).
 But the performance would be much worse, because this method walks through the whole array checking every element. `Set` is much better optimized internally for uniqueness checks.

-### Iteration
+## Iteration over Set

 We can loop over a set either with `for..of` or using `forEach`: